 YTP and the Motivational Interviewing Approach:

-A innovative approach has been developed by Anya Sheftel called MEGI which stands for Motivational Enhancement Group Intervention.
+A innovative approach has been developed by Anya Sheftel-Pollen PhD called MEGI which stands for Motivational Enhancement Group Intervention.
 MEGI is a Motivational Interviewing based group intervention for 14-21 year old youth with disabilities focused on career exploration and development.
-Below, attached with other documents, you will find an invitation to consider bringing MEGI to youth in your school in 2017 (titled: "2017 MEGI Participation Invitation").
-(2018 UPDATE: See HERE for 2018 MEGI Participation Invitation Information).
+Below, attached with other documents you will find a student/parent information flyer.

-Much of the additional content of the following web pages and attachments can be attributed to Miller & Rollnick, 2013.
+Much of the additional content of the following web pages and attachments can be attributed to Motivational Interviewing: Helping People Change by Miller & Rollnick, 2013.

-In upcoming Biennia, with the advent of WIOA and Pre-Employment Transition Services (Pre-ETS), YTP and Vocational Rehabilitation (VR) will be adopting strategies to help us meet the needs of the students that we serve across the state.
-Motivational Interviewing is one conversational approach that VR has adopted and in the coming years we hope to encourage it’s use within our YTP sites and by Transition Specialists.
+Since the advent of WIOA and Pre-Employment Transition Services (Pre-ETS), YTP and Vocational Rehabilitation (VR) have adopted strategies to help us meet the needs of the students that we serve across the state.
+Motivational Interviewing is one conversational approach and we hope to encourage it’s use within our YTP sites and by Transition Specialists.

 Motivational interviewing is grounded in respect, compassion, evocation, and acceptance.